-When employees are from all over the world – or even from different parts of the same country – they would naturally come from very different backgrounds.
-This would mean an obvious difference in their values and backgrounds and make their thinking very different from that of other employees.
+When employees are from all over the world – or even from different parts of the same country – they naturally come from very different backgrounds.
+This means there may be obvious differences in their values and backgrounds which could make some employees thinking very different from others.
 While this allows for greater creativity and innovation, it makes establishing the company’s unique corporate culture very difficult.

 Communication may exist over the internet, but a large part of communication involves body language and non-verbal cues.
 With remote working, this non-verbal communication loses its significance since nobody is around to see it.
 Thus, judging the atmosphere and mood is difficult.

 Additionally, with all communication taking place over the phone or the internet, it may be difficult to reach someone in an emergency.
 It is easier to get up and walk to another room in the office than to call someone who may not have their phone with them.